astoilkov/main-thread-scheduling/readme.md

 - Uses `MessageChannel.postMessage()` and `requestIdleCallback()` for scheduling.
 - Stops task execution when user interacts with the UI (if `navigator.scheduling.isInputPending()` API is available).
 - Global queue.
 Multiple tasks are executed one by one so increasing the number of tasks doesn't degrade performance linearly.
 - Sorts tasks by importance.
-Sorts by [priority](#priorities) and gives priority to tasks requested later.
+Sorts by [strategy](#scheduling-strategies) and gives priority to tasks requested later.
 - Considerate about your existing code.
-Tasks with `background` priority are executed last so there isn't some unexpected work that slows down the main thread after the background task is finished.
+Tasks with strategy `idle` are executed last so there isn't some unexpected work that slows down the main thread after the background task is finished.

 ## Why

-- **Simple.** 90% of the time you only need the `yieldOrContinue(priority)` function.
+- **Simple.** 90% of the time you only need the `yieldOrContinue(strategy)` function.
 The API has two more functions for more advanced cases.
 - **Not a weekend project.** Actively maintained for three years — see [contributors](https://github.com/astoilkov/main-thread-scheduling/graphs/contributors) page.
 I've been using it in my own products for over four years — [Nota](https://nota.md) and [iBar](https://ibar.app).
 [Flux.ai](https://flux.ai/) are also using it in their product (software for designing hardware circuits using web technologies).
 - **This is the future.** [Some browsers](https://developer.mozilla.org/en-US/docs/Web/API/Scheduler/postTask#browser_compatibility) have already implemented support for scheduling tasks on the main thread.
 This library tries even harder to improve user perceived performance — see [explanation](#scheduler-yield-alternative) for details.
 - **High quality.** Aiming for high-quality with [my open-source principles](https://astoilkov.com/my-open-source-principles).